-- Puffy eyes are caused by fluid retention around the eyes
+- Puffy eyes are a temporary condition caused by fluid retention in the eyelids and surrounding tissue

 Why Are Your Eyes Puffy?

 The eye area is susceptible to puffiness because the upper and lower eyelids are thin and delicate compared to the rest of the skin on the body.
 This is especially true for the lower eyelid.

 This means skin has fewer defenses to prevent airborne and contact allergens from passing through its surface and causing irritation and inflammation.

 As well, the eye area is exposed to a wide range of environmental irritants on a continuous basis; is subject to frequent touching; and vulnerable to the migration of aggravating hair and skin products.